NimaBavar/NImaBavar/docs/README.md

-*Dear Sir/Madam.*
+**Dear sir/madam

-*It is my pleasure to introduce myself as Nima; I am also known as KhodeNima.
-I am a determined young individual of fourteen years old with a strong passion for software engineering and cybersecurity; I plan to pursue higher education at respected universities abroad; While my native country does not have adequate resources for these professions, I aim to transform my ambitions into reality with steadfast dedication.
-Thank you for your attention to my background, it is greatly appreciated.*
+It is my pleasure to introduce myself as Nima.
+My nickname is KhodeNima.
+I am a determined young individual of fourteen years old with a strong passion for software engineering and cybersecurity.
+I plan to pursue higher education at respected universities abroad, as my native country does not provide the necessary resources for these professions.
+I aim to realize my ambitions through steadfast dedication and determination.
+Thank you for your attention to my background.
+It is highly appreciated.**